Omar Sheika

-Omar Sheika (born February 20, 1977) is an American former professional boxer and multiple time super middleweight world title challenger.
+Omar Sheika (born February 20, 1977) is an American former professional boxer who competed from 1997 to 2012.
+He challenged four times for the super middleweight championship; once for the WBO title in 2000; twice for the WBC title in 2002 and 2005; and once for the IBF title in 2004.

+Early life

 He is of Palestinian descent.
 Raised in Paterson, New Jersey, Sheika attended Eastside High School and has been a resident of Woodland Park, New Jersey.

 Amateur career

 Sheika compiled a successful amateur career, capturing a National Middleweight Championship at National AAU Boxing Tournament in 1996.

 Professional career

 Sheika has enjoyed some success in his pro career.
 His first fight was against Billy James.
 Sheika won the fight by TKO on the second round.
 Sheika stayed undefeated for about a year.

 Sheika was involved in ESPN Friday Night Fights "Fight of the Year" in both 2003 and 2004.

 Sheika defeated now-imprisoned boxer James Butler in late 2004.

-Sheika also defeated future IBF light heavyweight champion Glen Johnson, who went on to defeat Antonio Tarver.
+Sheika also beat future IBF light heavyweight champion Glen Johnson, who went on to beat Antonio Tarver.

 Omar Sheika won against Garrett Wilson on March 26, 2010, by a 4th-round TKO.
-On June 18, 2010, Omar continued his winning streak beating Jim Strohl by a 3rd-round TKO.
+On June 18, 2010, Omar continued his winning streak, beating Jim Strohl by a 3rd-round TKO.

 Sheika suffered his tenth career loss on October 15, 2010, against Adrian Diaconu, with Diaconu winning by unanimous decision after ten rounds of boxing despite Sheika flooring Diaconu with a right earlier in the fight.

 On April 23, 2011, Omar lost by unanimous decision against Garrett Wilson after twelve rounds of boxing.
 The fight was for the vacant USBA Cruiserweight title.

 On January 21, 2012, he beat Charles Hayward by unanimous decision over 10 rounds for his title belt, the inaugural "Bad and Mean" Cruiserweight title, though it was fought at the light heavyweight limit of 175 pounds..

 On April 27, 2012, Sheika fought Yusaf Mack, losing via unanimous decision.
 The fight was for the USBA Light Heavyweight title.